 2. Con mi Corazón En Yambo

-This documentary film is close to my heart.
-It’s set in Ecuador, and although the tragic event happened when I was a toddler, it changed the country that I grew up in completely, and also influenced greatly the way I mother my own children.
-Written and directed by Maria Fernanda Restrepo, this film is a homage to the director’s abducted brothers.
-It took me A LONG TIME to watch it because of its unavailability in the U.S., but it was definitely worth the wait.
-I wrote more about this films on this Instagram post.
+This documentary holds a special place in my heart.
+Set in Ecuador, it explores a tragic event that unfolded during my toddler years, reshaping the country I grew up in and influencing my approach to motherhood.
+Written and directed by Maria Fernanda Restrepo, this homage to the director’s abducted brothers took me a while to access in the U.S., but the wait was unquestionably worthwhile.
+I wrote more about this film on this Instagram post.

 3. God Willing Yuli